leylabmpi/Struo/README.md

 All genes (from genomes & user-provided) will be clustered altogether with `vsearch`.
 See the `config.yaml` for the default clustering parameters used.

+# Utilities

+## `GTDB_metadata_filter.R`

+This tool is useful for selecting which GTDB genomes to include in a custom database.

+Filter >=1 genome assembly metadata file (e.g., bac120_metadata_r89.tsv)
+by assembly quality or other parameters.

+## `genome_download.R`

+This tool is useful for downloading genomes from NCBI.

+Download a set of genomes based on NCBI assembly accessions provided in a table.
+The file paths of the downloaded genome fasta files will be appended to the input table.

+## `tree_prune.py`

+This tool is useful for creating a GTDB archaea/bacteria phylogeny of all genomes in your custom database.
+The phylogeny can be used for phylogenetic analyses of metagenomes (e.g., Faith's PD or Unifrac).

+Prune >=1 phylogeny to just certain taxa.
+If >1 phylogeny provided, then the phylogenies are merged.